Similar packages

 The syringe containing 7.49 g of paste delivers sufficient paste to treat 700 kg of bodyweight at the recommended dose range.

-Directions for use
+Directions for use:

-Horse weight should be accurately determined for the correct use of the paste.
+To ensure a correct dosage, body weight should be determined as accurately as possible.
 The animal's mouth should be free of food.
 The syringe must be positioned between the front and back teeth and the paste must be placed on the base of the horse’s tongue.

 Immediately elevate the head of the horse for a few seconds to ensure deglutition.
 Re-treatment should be done according to the epidemiological situation, but not at less than 30 days interval.

 Adverse reactions

-Some horses carrying heavy infection of Onchocerca microfilariae have experienced reactions with swelling and itching following dosing, assumed to be the result of death of large numbers of microfilariae.
+*For some horses carrying heavy infection of Onchocerca microfilariae and assumed to be the result of death of large numbers of microfilariae.
+These signs resolve within a few days but symptomatic treatment may be advisable.

 Dispensing